theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 Asifa is supposed to be from a nearby Muslim-dominated town of Malappuram.
 She knows a lot of people in the college and tells the trio that she will ensure they enjoy the next few years there.

 At the orientation session they all attend later that morning, someone clicks pictures of the trio and sends them to a Muslim religious group.
-They are happy to see the girls.
+The men are happy to see the girls' photos.
 And so begins the story.

 Asifa is a relentless campaigner for Islam, who constantly says things that make the girls doubt the omnipotence of their respective Gods.
 One day, the girls get molested at the mall, and Asifa tells them that if they wore the Hijab, Allah would protect them from such incidents.
 Because of the constant peer pressure from Asifa and her cousins, the Hindu girls slowly convert to Islam.
 The Catholic Nimah refuses to convert and confronts Asifa and raises her voice, when Asifa says anything about the God and the Christ.

-The film shows how Muslim men pull off _Love Jihad_---lure unsuspecting Hindu women, get them attracted to them, get physical with them and get them pregnant (or threaten revenge porn), agree to marry them provided they converted, get them to convert, marry them (or get them married to other unknown Muslim men), and take them to Syria.
+The film shows how Muslim men pull off _Love Jihad_---lure unsuspecting Hindu girls, get the girls attracted to them, get physical with them and get them pregnant (or engage in revenge porn), agree to marry them provided they converted, get them to convert, marry them (or get them married to other unknown Muslim men), and take them to Syria.

 And then come the graphic descriptions and imagery of the travel to Syria, the sex slavery, the ruthless killings, absolute disregard for women, etc. The film is not A-rated for nothing.